 What is PCOS?

 PCOS is a disorder of the endocrine system — the system of glands that produce hormones that regulate the body’s functions.
-Between 5% and 10% of women of childbearing age (between 15 and 44) have PCOS.
+The World Health Organization estimates that PCOS affects an estimated 8% and 13% of women of childbearing age (between 15 and 44).
 Most women find out they have PCOS in their 20s and 30s when they see their healthcare provider about trouble getting pregnant.

 Who is at risk of PCOS?